Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 #### Methods implementation
 Implementing Observer methods are straightforward.
 Set a boolean flag if completed or error, add items into collection in the onNext method.
-Of course getters should be also, but they are not shown.
+Of course getters should be mplemented also, but they are not shown.

 ``` smalltalk
 initialize